 If you want privacy, a third-party DNS provider won't do.
 You'll have to spring for a quality VPN.

 Theoretically, a VPN can work with any device that is capable of connecting to the internet.
-We're talking:
+We're talking about:

-Phones, tablets and other mobile devices – VPNs also work on the popular mobile operating systems.
+Phones, tablets, and other mobile devices – VPNs also work on popular mobile operating systems.
 Android and iOS have apps, but support for other mobile operating systems is disappearing (as are devices that run them).

 SmartTVs and TV boxes – VPNs support most Smart TVs and TV boxes like Apple TV.
 You'll need to check the website of the VPN service you are interested in to be sure, but all three of our top picks in this article support a range of SmartTVs and similar devices.

-A quality VPN will not only protect your privacy against attackers, it will give you access to content and other resources from around the world.
-The following table lists what we consider to be the best VPNS for 2021.
+A quality VPN will not only protect your privacy against attackers but will also give you access to content and other resources from around the world.
+This article lists what we consider to be the best VPNs for 2023.
 They meet our criteria for excellence, giving you fast, secure internet access with strong encryption and no data leaks.
 They're based in some of the most privacy-friendly jurisdictions on earth and keep no logs of your online activities.
 They will form a strong first line of defense in your battle to preserve your privacy online.

-This Best VPN Services article was last updated August 30, 2021.
+This Best VPN Service article was last updated on February 25, 2023.